GSA-TTS/identity-dev-docs/_pages/production.md

 ## Production configuration process

-Before you can request deployment, you need to create a new and separate application on our dashboard.
+Before you can request deployment, you need to create a new and separate application on our portal.
 This new app will include your production certificate, urls, and logo.
 When starting this process you need the following items ready to go:

 -   Signed IAA listing this integration